Reading time 5 minutes. Use our table of content for a quick read.

 The seaviews of Salobreña

-What about the real estate market in the Costa Tropical?
+What about the real estate market in Costa Tropical?

-This has made the value of the land rise in the last few years as the popularity of these kinds of vegetables is increasing, and the only other way to get them is importing them either from Africa or South América, and none of these are cheap options.
+This has made the value of the land rise in the last few years as the popularity of these kinds of vegetables is increasing, and the only other way to get them is by importing them either from Africa or South América, and none of these is cheap options.